alex-bellon/wikipedia/README.md

 - [Waffle House Index](https://en.wikipedia.org/wiki/Waffle_House_Index) - an informal metric named after the Waffle House restaurant chain and is used by the Federal Emergency Management Agency (FEMA) to determine the effect of a storm and the likely scale of assistance required for disaster recovery.

 ### Laws
+- [Crumbling skull rule](https://en.wikipedia.org/wiki/Crumbling_skull_rule) - a well-established legal doctrine used in some tort law systems.
+It holds that where a plaintiff had a condition or injury that predates the tort and would have naturally deteriorated or worsened over time (e.g. a crumbling skull), the defendant is not responsible to the degree that the condition or injury would have naturally worsened over time.
+- [Eggshell skull](https://en.wikipedia.org/wiki/Eggshell_skull) - a well-established legal doctrine in common law, used in some tort law systems, with a similar doctrine applicable to criminal law.
+The rule states that, in a tort case, the unexpected frailty of the injured person is not a valid defense to the seriousness of any injury caused to them.
 - [Statue forbidding Bearing of Armour](https://en.wikipedia.org/wiki/Statute_forbidding_Bearing_of_Armour) - was enacted in 1313 during the reign of Edward II of England.
 It decrees "that in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour".

 ### People